Values, Voice and Virtue: Reception

-Sarah Manavis has noted that in response to negative reviews of the book, Goodwin has argued that "anyone who comes from a privileged background cannot effectively criticise his conclusions – that, by being part of the “new elite”, their arguments are null and void, their contradiction somehow proving his point."
-On Twitter, he posted a list of critics together with where they had attended university, adding "have I touched a nerve?"
+Archie Bland has wrote that when critics point out that those in positions of political power have actively pursued the type of "anti-woke" politics that Goodwin approves of, "Goodwin and his allies argue that these developments are all part of a rearguard action to defend traditional values against an agenda driven by a shadowy minority", and that disagreement with this view is portrayed as "simply proof of their original thesis: that the new elite is out of touch."
+Similarly, Sarah Manavis noted that in response to negative reviews of the book, Goodwin has argued that "anyone who comes from a privileged background cannot effectively criticise his conclusions – that, by being part of the "new elite", their arguments are null and void, their contradiction somehow proving his point."
+On Twitter, Goodwin posted a list of critics together with where they had attended university, adding, "have I touched a nerve?"